tomahim/py-image-dataset-generator/README.md

-# Image dataset generator for Machine learning projects
+# Image dataset generator for Deep learning projects

 ### Get a large image dataset with minimal effort